What is Technical Communication?

 Average Median Salary for 2017 for Technical Writers - $59,039

-What is the Master of Science in
+What is the Master of Science in Technical Communication Program?

 The Master of Science in Technical Communication (MSTC) program requires 33 hours beyond the bachelor degree, 6 hours of which include a final track project.
 The MSTC program provides graduates with writing, design, and management skills based on rhetorical principles.
 Graduates will gain document production skills, conduct audience analysis and usability testing, and study project management and the ethical and global implications of technical communication.